-- The Common Rule 2 CFR Part 200 (See Chapter 3, Section 3 of this manual) applies if the local government is a direct party of the construction contract. - Federal Labor Standards only in certain situations (see Chapter 3, Section 3 of this manual). - The Lead-Based Paint Hazard Elimination in CDBG Programs (24 CFR Part 35).
-These rules have recently been updated and expanded to include inspection, testing, risk assessments, hazard control or abatement, safe work practices, clearance and notification/disclosure requirements. - Section 3 Clause of the Urban Development Act of 1968, and as implemented by HUD regulations at 24 CFR Part 135 applies (regardless of the dollar amount of the contract) in the following situations: - If the Recipient contracts directly for rehabilitation services or acts as an agent for the homeowner, i.e., signs the rehabilitation contract. - If the Recipient provides homeowners with a list of contractors eligible to participate in the local rehabilitation program, the Recipient should assure that eligible Section 3 business concerns located or owned in part by residents of the area are also included on the list. - If the individual homeowner contracts directly for rehabilitation services and the Recipient is not a party to the contract, the Section 3 requirements do not have to be followed.
+- DCA Procurement Standards (See Chapter 3, Section 4 of this manual.
+Applies if the local government is a direct party of the construction contract.) - Federal Labor Standards only in certain situations (see Chapter 2, Section 3 of this manual). - The Lead-Based Paint Hazard Elimination in CDBG Programs (24 CFR Part 35).
+These rules have recently been updated and expanded to include inspection, testing, risk assessments, hazard control or abatement, safe work practices, clearance and notification/disclosure requirements. - Section 3 Clause of the Urban Development Act of 1968, and as implemented by HUD regulations at 24 CFR Part 135 applies (regardless of the dollar amount of the contract) in the following situations: - If the Recipient contracts directly for rehabilitation services or acts as an agent for the homeowner, i.e., signs the rehabilitation contract.

-- Section 104(d) of the Housing and Community Development Act is applicable if rental units are converted to non "low and moderate income dwelling units" or if occupied or occupiable housing units are demolished.
+- If the Recipient provides homeowners with a list of contractors eligible to participate in the local rehabilitation program, the Recipient should assure that eligible Section 3 business concerns located or owned in part by residents of the area are also included on the list. - If the individual homeowner contracts directly for rehabilitation services and the Recipient is not a party to the contract, the Section 3 requirements do not have to be followed. - All the requirements of DCA's Section 3 Policy and Solicitation Package unless otherwise noted above. - Section 104(d) of the Housing and Community Development Act is applicable if rental units are converted to non "low and moderate income dwelling units" or if occupied or occupiable housing units are demolished.
 See HUD regulations at 24 CFR Part 570.606 and 24 CFR Part 42 included in the Appendix. - The Uniform Relocation Assistance and Real Property Acquisition Act of 1970, as amended, and as implemented by DOT regulations 49 CFR Part 24, is applicable if tenants or homeowners (regardless of income) are displaced in conjunction with a CDBG activity. - The Truth-In-Lending Act (Regulation Z) (USC 1601, et. seq.) which applies to any loan transaction between the Recipient and the homeowner provided the Recipient meets the criteria of being a "creditor", as defined by the Federal Reserve System.